Codeception/Codeception/docs/modules/Facebook.md

 *Please, note that the test user is created only at first invoke, unless $renew arguments is true.*

  * param bool $renew true if the test user should be recreated

+### haveTestUserLoggedInOnFacebook

+Get facebook test user be logged in on facebook.

+ * throws ModuleConfigException

 ### seePostOnFacebookWithAttachedPlace